fengyoung/video_embedding/README.md

 cd <THIS REPO>
 python video2mat.py --graph_file <inception-v3 graph file> --input <video file> --output <output video-matrix file>
 ```
-You can get the usage and argumets description by using "-h", like:
+You can get the usage and argumets description using "-h", like:
 ```
 python video2mat.py -h
 ```